Dirt Bike Tube & Tire Change: Screwdrivers v.s. Tire Irons

 How To Change Your Dirt Bike Tire - Screwdrivers vs Tire Irons -I am doing this comparison using tire irons instead of tire spoons.

-If you were set on using screwdrivers, to begin with, you probably don’t change your tires much and spending $50 on a nice set of tire spoons and a bead holder isn’t practical right now (but here they are if you want some).
+If you were set on using screwdrivers, to begin with, you probably don’t change your tires much and spending $50 on a nice set of tire spoons and a bead holder isn’t practical right now.

 Or, you’re just in a… pinch (Pre-Pun!)